kstenerud/concise-encoding/ce-structure.md

 #### Identifier

 An identifier is a type designed to be unique within a local context.
-It's implemented as a string with the following additional requirements:
+It's implemented as a string with the following additional requirements and restrictions:

  * An identifier **MUST ONLY** contain:
-   - Letter and numeric characters ([base categories "L" and "N" in Unicode](https://unicodebook.readthedocs.io/unicode.html#categories))
+   - Letter, numeric, and mark characters ([base categories "L", "M", and "N" in Unicode](https://unicodebook.readthedocs.io/unicode.html#categories))
    - The underscore (`_`) character
    - The dash (`-`) character.
  * The first character **MUST NOT** be a dash (`-`).